-Over the next few weeks you will have the opportunity to discuss your options in detail with your Careers Teacher.
-It is also important that you make use of the vast array of resources available in the Careers Library - which houses a wealth of resources - information on occupations, education and training, university and college prospectuses, handbooks, directories, magazines and computer databases.
-Also listen to the podcasts which have been uploaded to the VLE.
+In the coming weeks you will have the opportunity to discuss your options in detail with your Careers Teacher.
+It is also important that you make use of the vast array of resources available in the Year 12 Careers Google Classroom.
+We will be posting more material here to help inform your choices and provide other Careers information.